 Pretrial detention or release is usually determined at the defendant's first appearance in front of the magistrate court.
 Typically, the magistrate judge or a commissioner determines the amount of bail required for release, and the defendant is released only if he or she pays that amount and agrees to certain behavioral conditions.
 The magistrate judge or the commissioner can also agree to release the defendant without requiring the defendant pay cash bail, or can release the defendant based on the requirement the defendant abide by certain non-financial conditions.
 When the magistrate or commissioner releases a defendant without requiring the defendant pay cash bail, it is referred to as Release on own Recognizance (ROR).
-The magistrate judge or commissioner will make release determinations after hearing arguments from the prosecution and the defense and after receiving information from the pre-trial services program on the likelihood of the defendant returning to court for subsequent court appearances and the defendant's risk of being rearrested if released.
+The magistrate judge or commissioner will make release determinations after hearing arguments from the prosecution and the defendant returning to court for subsequent court appearances and the defendant's risk of being rearrested if released.
 If the defendant, the defendant's family, or the defense attorney telephones a judge, magistrate judge or a commissioner, the judge, magistrate judge, or commissioner may set bail or release the defendant straight from the jail without the defendant appearing in magistrate court for his or her first appearance at all.